-You must close the Gamry Framework Software before updating firmware in your Reference 3000.
-Once the Framework is closed, you select the appropriate Gamry Device in the Device Manager.
-Once you have selected your device, right click its entry and select Properties.
-Next, select the Firmware Update tab and you will see a screen that looks like Figure 4-8:
+To update any of the Firmware, you must first select the appropriate device in the Instrument Manager, as discussed in the Device Manager section.
+Once you have selected the appropriate device, right click and select Properties.
+Next, select Firmware Update and you will see a screen that looks like Figure 4-9: